farazahmadi/academic-hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

 As a second-year master's student, I am interested in data science and translating data into valuable information.
-Whether using complex neural network models or a simple linear regression, I build predictive models and apply clustering/segmentation methods to the observations.
+Whether using complex neural network models or a simple linear regression, I build predictive models and apply clustering/ segmentation methods to the observations.
 My goal is to use analytical tools to help with more informed/data-driven decision makings.

 Currently, for my research, I apply data analytics and ML methods to healthcare data sets.
 Here, I will showcase some of my projects to display my abilities as a data scientist.